rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 {{% chapter_header "Map, Reduce and Filter in React" "react-javascript-map-reduce-filter" %}}

-What's the best approach teaching the JSX syntax for React newcomers?
+What's the best approach teaching the JSX syntax for React beginners?
 Usually I start out with defining a variable in the `render()` method and using it as JavaScript in HTML in the return block.

 {{< highlight javascript "hl_lines=5 8" >}}
 import React, { Component } from 'react';